VRCMG/ps4trainer-dump/README.md

 **Be careful we found .SQLITE injection in his code which he stores the login and password of user credentials as a SIMPLE TEXT to probably sell your data to the other toxic public.

 Actions speak louder than words, always remember that.

+**P.S.
+Kameleon - Drug addict who has been to a rehab don't give a fuck time(s) - NO BODY NEEDS YOUR GAYASS CUBAN ATTENTION - GO SELL YOUR CIGGARS ON THE ROAD.
+POOR FAG